Devgoyal2808/NN-MNIST/README.md

 Front Propagation: We need to write our own function every time as per the model we use.

 Stochastic:Dividing into 100 Batches increased our accuracy from 86% to 98% in particular case.

+## NN Keras MNIST
+Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+We than implement the above using keras which have all the fucntions and paramaters and make our work easy.All we need is understanding of implementation on NN and tensorflow to improve model and get better result.